Øresundståg: Operation

 On 27 June 2007 it was decided that DSBFirst was to assume responsibility from 2009 for the running of all Øresundståg services on the Øresund Line and connected destinations.
 DSBFirst started operations on 11 January 2009.
 In 2011, the Danish and Swedish ministries of transport instructed DSBFirst Sweden to cease operating the Swedish part of the service from 10 December 2011 Veolia Transport took over the Swedish side and DSBFirst Denmark's services passed to DSB Øresund.

 The Øresundståg operation has suffered from financial problems as well as delays and cancelled trains on both the Danish and Swedish part of its network, notably during the 2010 winter.

 On the Danish side the trains stop often, about every 4 km, like a commuter train.
 On the Swedish side the trains stop much less often, more like inter-city trains, and they reach stations about 300 km from Copenhagen, such as Gothenburg, Kalmar and Karlskrona.
-Most travellers in Sweden use it like a regional train for work commuting and similar shorter journeys, and local monthly passes are valid on the train.
+Most travellers use it like a regional train for work commuting and similar shorter journeys, and local monthly passes are valid on the train.

 The combination of routes of an inter-city nature in Sweden with commuter-like routes in Denmark is often a source of trouble.
 The long-distance trains from Sweden often accumulate delays during the long journey.
 But delays cause trouble to commuter passengers having fixed work hours and not wishing to add long margins, since they travel every day.
-Therefore, DSBFirst nowadays have stand-by trains ready at Kastrup that run to Helsingør if the train from Sweden is delayed.
-In these circumstances the train from Sweden is terminated early and does not continue to Helsingør.
+Therefore, some stand-by trains were ready at Kastrup that run to Helsingør if the train from Sweden was delayed.
+In these circumstances the train from Sweden terminated early and did not continue to Helsingør.

-Because of the complexity involved in the Øresundståg operation and the result of delays on the Danish side of the network, the decision has been taken to split the operations when the current concession ends in December 2021.
-The Danish services would be tendered by the Danish authorities, while Skånetrafiken will be responsible for the tendering process for the international and Swedish services.
+Because of the complexity involved in the Øresundståg operation and the result of delays on the Danish side of the network, the decision was taken to split the operations in December 2021.
+The Danish services are now tendered by the Danish authorities, while Skånetrafiken will be responsible for the tendering process for the international and Swedish services.
+The trains to Helsingør now start at Holbæk or Næstved.

+In 2023 a fourth circulation of Øresundståg was started between Helsingborg and Østerport due to demand and enabled by the opening of a new platform in Helsingborg, so that trains go once per 15 minutes instead of once per 20 minutes most of the day.

 Competitors

 Between Gothenburg and Malmö (until 2012 to Copenhagen, but not to Helsingør), SJ AB (the Swedish national railway) operates competing trains.
 From 2009 they have different tickets compared to the Øresundståg services.
-SJ runs X2000 trains via Hässleholm, and from 2009-2011 SJ ran intercity IC3 (X31) trains using via Helsingborg.
-Confusingly, the IC3 train type is often referred to as the "Öresundståg".
+SJ runs X2000 trains via Hässleholm, and from 2009 to 2011 SJ ran intercity IC3 (X31) trains using via Helsingborg.
 Different tickets are needed.
 There was a similar situation with DSB's "Intercity Bornholm" trains to Ystad, which did not accept Øresundståg tickets despite the "Øresundstog" rolling stock used.